Last updated: May 2026 — Christopher Langdale, Cubehouse

 Self-Assessment Checklist

-Answer the following questions honestly.
-If you answer yes to two or more, we strongly encourage you to speak with a professional support service.
+Ask yourself the following questions honestly.
+If you answer yes to two or more, we encourage you to seek support:

 Deposit Limits

-Set a daily, weekly, or monthly limit on how much money you can deposit into your account.
-Once the limit is reached, no further deposits are accepted until the period resets.
-You can request a reduction immediately, but increases typically require a cooling-off period.
+Set a daily, weekly, or monthly cap on how much money you can deposit.
+Once the limit is reached, no further deposits are permitted until the period resets.
+This is one of the most effective ways to keep spending within a budget you are comfortable with.

 Reality Checks